awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-java.md

            .withVaultName("*** provide a vault name ****");
    ```

-   In response to your `GetJobOutput` call, Amazon Glacier returns the checksum of the portion of the data you downloaded, if certain conditions are met\.
+   In response to your `GetJobOutput` call, Glacier returns the checksum of the portion of the data you downloaded, if certain conditions are met\.
 For more information, see [Receiving Checksums When Downloading Data](checksum-calculations-range.md)\.

-   To verify there are no errors in the download, you can then compute the checksum on the client\-side and compare it with the checksum Amazon Glacier sent in the response\.
+   To verify there are no errors in the download, you can then compute the checksum on the client\-side and compare it with the checksum Glacier sent in the response\.

    For an archive retrieval job with the optional range specified, when you get the job description, it includes the checksum of the range you are retrieving \(SHA256TreeHash\)\.
 You can use this value to further verify the accuracy of the entire byte range that you later download\.
 For example, if you initiate a job to retrieve a tree\-hash aligned archive range and then download output in chunks such that each of your `GetJobOutput` requests return a checksum, then you can compute checksum of each portion you download on the client\-side and then compute the tree hash\.
-You can compare it with the checksum Amazon Glacier returns in response to your describe job request to verify that the entire byte range you have downloaded is the same as the byte range that is stored in Amazon Glacier\.
+You can compare it with the checksum Glacier returns in response to your describe job request to verify that the entire byte range you have downloaded is the same as the byte range that is stored in Glacier\.

     For a working example, see [Example 2: Retrieving an Archive Using the Low\-Level API of the AWS SDK for Java—Download Output in Chunks ](#downloading-an-archive-with-range-using-java-example)\.